puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 {% comment %}

 Executable facts on Windows work by dropping an executable file into the external fact path for your version of Windows.
 Unlike with Unix, the external facts interface expects Windows scripts to end with a known extension.
+Line endings can be either `LF` or `CRLF`.
 At the moment the following extensions are supported:

--   `.com` and `exe`: binary executables
+-   `.com` and `.exe`: binary executables
--   `.bat`: batch scripts
+-   `.bat` and `.cmd`: batch scripts
 -   `.ps1`: PowerShell scripts

 As with Unix facts, each script must return key/value pairs on STDOUT in the format: